SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-10. The "Assign User" feature allows you to assign team members to jobs and grant them "View" or "Assign" permissions.
+10. Use the "Assign User" feature to assign team members to jobs and grant them "View" or "Assign" permissions.

    <br>